thibmeu/ghpages/content/posts/quicvarint-javascript.md

 How do you encode an integer on the wire?
 Fixed-size works until you want to send `1` and you're burning 8 bytes on zeroes.
 Variable-length encoding trades a bit of complexity for smaller payloads.

 QUIC defines its own scheme in [RFC 9000](https://www.rfc-editor.org/rfc/rfc9000.html#name-variable-length-integer-enc): the 2-MSB varint.
-The two most significant bits of the first byte tell you how many bytes follow — 1, 2, 4, or 8.
+The two most significant bits of the first byte tell you the total length: 1, 2, 4, or 8 bytes.
 The remaining bits are the value.

 ```
 0b00xxxxxx  →  1 byte,  max 63
 0b01xxxxxx  →  2 bytes, max 16383
 0b10xxxxxx  →  4 bytes, max 1073741823
-0b11xxxxxx  →  8 bytes, max 2147483647
+0b11xxxxxx  →  8 bytes, max 4611686018427387903
 ```

+This library stops at `2147483647`, due to constraints of [JavaScript bitwise operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Bitwise_AND#description).

-Most values in a protocol fit in 1 or 2 bytes.
-You only pay for what you need.
+When most values in a protocol fit in 1 or 2 bytes, you only pay for what you need.

 # Why

-I needed this for [ohttp-ts](https://github.com/thibmeu/ohttp-ts) while implementing Oblivious HTTP.
-OHTTP borrows binary framing from HPKE, which in turn borrows from QUIC.
+I needed this for [privacypass-ts](https://github.com/cloudflare/privacypass-ts/) to implement [batched token issuance](https://datatracker.ietf.org/doc/draft-ietf-privacypass-batched-tokens/) and for [ohttp-ts](https://github.com/thibmeu/ohttp-ts) to implement, well, [Oblivious HTTP](https://www.rfc-editor.org/rfc/rfc9458.html).
+OHTTP borrows binary framing from [Binary HTTP](https://www.rfc-editor.org/rfc/rfc9292.html#section-3), which in turn borrows from [QUIC](https://www.rfc-editor.org/rfc/rfc9000.html#name-sample-variable-length-inte).
 I looked for an existing package, found nothing small and typed with no dependencies.
-So I wrote it.
+So I wrote mine.

 # Usage